rylnd/query_hilite/README.md

 			instance structures used here and save on both space and time.

+## Dependencies

 Thanks for reading all that.
 You did read it, right?